The Librettos (band): Career history

-After The Librettos
+After the Librettos

 Normie Rowe's English sojourn was ultimately unsuccessful, and although it yielded several singles that were major hits back in Australia (on which he was backed by professional British session players), the cost of underwriting the venture reportedly precipitated the financial collapse of Dayman's Sunshine group.
 While Rowe was overseas, the lineup of the Playboys changed again - keyboardist Phil Blackmore had to return to Australia for family reasons, and Rod Stone quit soon after, reportedly after a disagreement with the other band members.
 He returned to Australia, where he subsequently joined up with another New Zealander, Peter Williams (ex-Max Merritt and the Meteors) to form The Groove, who scored several hit singles in Australia, and later returned to the UK after The Groove won the 1967 national final of the Hoadley's Battle of the Sounds.

-Trottman and Stone were replaced by two English musicians, organist Trevor Griffin and guitarist Mick Rogers and The Playboys continued as Rowe's backing group for live performances until he returned to Australia in mid-1967.
+Trottman and Stone were replaced by two English musicians, organist Trevor Griffin and guitarist Mick Rogers and the Playboys continued as Rowe's backing group for live performances until he returned to Australia in mid-1967.
 Before leaving England the Playboys scored a one-off single deal with the recently formed Immediate Records, for whom they cut two original numbers, "Sad" / "Black Sheep R.I.P."
-Although the single was not successful at the time, it gained a cult following among collectors and was later included in several major anthologies of 1960s pop, including Lenny Kaye's Nuggets" series.
+Although the single was not successful at the time, it gained a cult following among collectors and was later included in several major anthologies of 1960s pop, including Lenny Kaye's Nuggets series.

 The Playboys returned to Australia with Rowe in July 1967.
-Later in the year they went back on the road with Normie, but a planned eleven-week national tour was dramatically cut short on 20 September, just as they arrived in Perth, when Rowe received his call-up notice for compulsory national service in the Australian Army.
-With Rowe due to start his army stint in January 1967, The Playboys had already decided to go out on their own; they had initially opted to wait until they completed Normie's scheduled Australian/New Zealand farewell tour, but after a fight with Rowe at Pinocchio's in Melbourne on 25 October, they quit the tour.
+Later in the year they went back on the road with him, but a planned eleven-week national tour was dramatically cut short on 20 September, just as they arrived in Perth, when Rowe received his call-up notice for compulsory national service in the Australian Army.
+With Rowe due to start his army stint in January 1967, the Playboys had already decided to go out on their own; they had initially opted to wait until they completed Rowe's scheduled Australian/New Zealand farewell tour, but after a fight with Rowe at Pinocchio's in Melbourne on 25 October, they quit the tour.
 Graham Trottman opted to leave at this point, so Peacock contacted his former Librettos bandmate Craig Collinge, who broke up The Knack and moved to Melbourne to join the quartet, which was renamed Procession.

-In 1997 EMI released a Librettos CD anthology, which compiled almost all of their studio recordings, including all the tracks from their 1965 Let's Go With The Librettos album and all of their HMV and Sunshine tracks, except their final Sunshine 45 ("Rescue Me"/"What Do You Want To Make Those Eyes At Me For").
+In 1997, EMI released a Librettos CD anthology, which compiled almost all of their studio recordings, including all the tracks from their 1965 Let's Go With The Librettos album, and all of their HMV and Sunshine tracks, except their final Sunshine 45 ("Rescue Me" / "What Do You Want To Make Those Eyes At Me For").